 I am a British Association for Counselling and Psychotherapy (BACP) senior accredited counsellor.
 I am an EMDR Europe Accredited Practitioner.
 I have over 30 years experience of working with people experiencing mental health issues.
 This experience has been obtained in the NHS, in charities and in educational sectors.

 My first counselling training was in relationship therapy and I worked for the London Marriage Guidance Council.
-I also worked and trained in the Psychotherapy Department of the Maudsley Hospital in South London where I had a clinical attachment to the Director.
+I also worked and trained in the Psychotherapy Department of the Maudsley Hospital in South London; I had a clinical attachment to the Director for three years.
 I have completed many training programmes since.
-These include Brief Solution-Focussed Therapy, Eye Movement Desensitisation and Reprocessing (EMDR), Family Mediation (I hold Legal Aid Board recognition), working with asylum seekers and refugees (a one-year course with the Refugee Therapy Centre in London) and in clinical supervision (with the Centre for Supervision and Team Development.
+These include Brief Solution-Focussed Therapy, Eye Movement Desensitisation and Reprocessing (EMDR), Family Mediation (I hold Legal Aid Board recognition), working with asylum seekers and refugees (a one-year course with the Refugee Therapy Centre in London) and in clinical supervision (with the Centre for Supervision and Team Development).

 I work part-time for the Brighton and Hove Wellbeing Service (NHS) in which organisation I hold the post of Black Minority Ethnic Psychotherapeutic Counsellor.
 I am also a member of the Management Committee and a Trustee of Sussex Interpreting Services.

-At the Brighton Therapy Centre and at the Rock Clinic I work with people experiencing a variety of psychological and emotional issues.
+At the Brighton Therapy Centre and at the Rock Clinic I work privately with people experiencing a variety of psychological and emotional issues.
 These issues include depression, anxiety, relationship difficulties, stress-related conditions and trauma.
 I work with adults, both individuals and couples.
 I am very experienced in working with people from a wide range of cultural backgrounds and with people who belong to minority groups.